 URBAN NATIONS OUTREACH is a community development ministry that focuses on reaching New York City's immigrants, refugees, unreached people groups, and underserved communities.

-Urban Nations has organized and developed various ongoing programs and ministries in Queens, Brooklyn, and The Bronx.
+Urban Nations has ongoing programs and ministries in Queens, Brooklyn, and The Bronx.
 We work with local community centers, churches, schools, and other community-based organizations to offer free after-school and summer kids programs, free ESL and other classes, and various referral services.
 Most of our programs are geared to reaching the following New York immigrant groups: West Africans (from several countries and tribes) and Asians (from Bangladesh, Pakistan, India, Uzbekistan, China, Nepal & Tibet).

 We have three distinct immigrant ministry outposts in New York City:

 THE WEST AFRICAN MINISTRIES in Brooklyn & The Bronx

 URBAN NATIONS OUTREACH is a registered 501c3, non-profit ministry guided by a local Board of Directors.
 The board members are mainly New York pastors, professionals, and volunteers who have a strong burden for ministering to the immigrants and residents of New York City.